Thank you for shopping with us!

 - Design - We look for unique and timeless pieces you will wear for a lifetime.

 It's no surprise that apparel markups are above the standard retail markup.
-While you are not paying taxes on your purchase of resale goods, you pay a premium by purchasing from a small business like us.
+While you are spending below retail value with secondhand goods, you pay a premium by purchasing from a small business like us.

 We want you to feel comfortable with your purchase.
 When possible, all product listings will describe where the item has been manufactured.
 If it does not, it is due to the item not having a label upon sourcing.